-- · Sensitive information should be kept secure. - Filing cabinets should be kept locked when unattended. - · Sensitive information should not be left on desks or the photocopier/fax/printer. - Papers should not be left lying around at home or in the car.
-If confidential materials or paperwork are taken out of the office, precautions must be taken to ensure they are not accessible to third parties. - · Appropriate steps should be taken to keep track of files which are on loan or being worked on i.e. a record of the date sent and the recipient's name and position. - $\cdot$ If it is necessary to supply personal files through the external mail, this must be effected by recorded delivery. - · Copies of faxes and Emails should be stored securely. - Steps should be taken to ensure that private/confidential telephone calls/conversations are not overheard. - Meetings where sensitive or confidential information is being discussed should be held in a secure environment.

-- · Confidential paperwork should be disposed of correctly either by shredding it or using the confidential waste facility. - · Personal data should not be used for training or demonstration purposes where fictional data can be used. - · Computer data should not be left exposed to others' view when unattended. - · Screen savers should be used when computers are unattended. - · Machines should be switched off when leaving the office. - · Computer files should be kept securely. - · Passwords should be used and these should not be disclosed to colleagues unless absolutely necessary. - · Sensitive data should not be stored on public folders. - · Staff should be familiar with the security of Email/internet systems. - · Computer discs should be wiped clean correctly before being reused. - Access to individual's computers should be restricted. - · Any user IDs and passwords used for the internet should remain confidential. - · All work carried out on a computer should be stored safely either in a personal directory or onto a memory stick which should be kept securely. - · Computer files should be backed up regularly and not solely saved to the hard disk. - $\cdot\,$ A variety of phrases may be used on correspondence to denote confidentiality.
-As a general rule: - post marked 'personal' or 'for the attention of the addressee only' should only be opened by the addressee personally; - post marked 'private' and/or 'confidential' may be opened by those responsible for distributing post within the school. - · Confidential mail which is then forwarded internally, should continue to carry a confidential tag.
+- Sensitive information should be kept secure. - Filing cabinets should be kept locked when unattended. - Sensitive information should not be left on desks or the photocopier/printer. - Papers should not be left lying around at home or in the car.
+If confidential materials or paperwork are taken out of the office, precautions must be taken to ensure they are not accessible to third parties. - Appropriate steps should be taken to keep track of files which are on loan or being worked on i.e. a record of the date sent and the recipient's name and position. - If it is necessary to supply personal files through the external mail, this must be effected by recorded delivery. - Copies of faxes and emails should be stored securely. - Steps should be taken to ensure that private/confidential telephone calls/conversations are not overheard. - Meetings where sensitive or confidential information is being discussed should be held in a secure environment. - Confidential paperwork should be disposed of correctly either by shredding it or using the confidential waste facility. - Personal data should not be used for training or demonstration purposes where fictional data can be used. - Computer data should not be left exposed to others' view when unattended. - Screen savers should be used when computers are unattended. - Machines should be switched off when leaving the office. - Computer files should be kept securely. - Passwords should be used and these should not be disclosed to colleagues unless absolutely necessary. - Sensitive data should not be stored on public folders. - Staff should be familiar with the security of email/internet systems. - Access to individual's computers should be restricted.